 How Much Exercise Does a Border Collie Need?

-The Border Collie is an absolute live-wire, so that does translate into them requiring a significant amount of exercise on a daily basis.
+The Border Collie is an absolute live-wire, so that does translate into them requiring a significant amount of exercise daily.

 Also, they need a lot of mental stimulation, so they are perfect for obedience trials and agility tasks and they will always excel at them.